-Using vessel monitoring system (VMS) and logbook data ICES estimates that mobile bottom trawls used by commercial fisheries in the 12 m+ vessel category have been deployed over approximately 132,485 km of the ecoregion in 2018, corresponding to ca. 17.5 % of the ecoregion's spatial extent.
-A map of spatial distribution of bottom trawl effort is shown below.
-The Icelandic bottom trawl fleet consists of about 50 vessels (30-80 m length) fishing mainly for cod, haddock, saithe, redfish, and Greenland halibut.
+Using vessel monitoring system (VMS) and logbook data ICES estimates that mobile bottom trawls used by commercial fisheries in the 12 m+ vessel category have been deployed over approximately 132 485 km of the ecoregion in 2018, corresponding to ca. 17.5 % of the ecoregion's spatial extent (Figure 36).
+The latter figure (132.485 km) refers to numbers based on ais/vms data delivered to ICES (different from the previous approach used).
+It is in conformity with what is reported in mynd 29A (add fish, nephrops and shrimp).